 Busy periods like bank holidays, summer holidays and even weekends may also mean hiring a car on the day is no cheaper at all.
 It’s a common misconception that you can get bargain car rental deals by arriving at the desk without a booking.
 Car rental desk representatives often have discretional discount they can use so you may find you get a slightly better deal - but risk no hire car being available.

-If you do leave it last minute, call ahead to check availability.
+If you do leave it to the last minute, call ahead to check availability.

 Whether at the airport or not, we would strongly urge you to read reviews before you book.
 Equally, if you’ve had a good or bad experience with a car hire firm or particular rental desk yourself, your opinion is valuable to others looking to book and we would urge you to share your experiences.

 In many cases, if you hire a car from a rental desk at the airport, you will find airport tax included in your overall quote.
 In the US, you’re likely to notice this more as it is charged separately to the car hire.
 On that basis it could be cheaper to search for a local car hire branch outside of the airport and check their prices in comparison to the rental desks at the airport.

 Just remember, you’ll need to factor in the cost of getting around until you pick up the hire car to get a good cost comparison.

 If there are multiple planes which arriving at around the same time, you may find the rental desk queues to be off-putting.